-Nettles Powers’ studio practice is centered on experimentation and discovery, engaging with materials in an improvisational manner.
-Swatches of textiles and images of handwoven carpets are used as source material, as an entry-point into the painting.
-Thin layers of oil paint are applied and worked into the linen, emphasizing the irregular weave and rough nubs of the surface.
-Layers are scrubbed away and new layers reapplied.
-Overtime a translucency develops.
-Initial marks, made with rags, brushes and pours, rise to the surface and intertwine with fresh marks, creating a new warp and weft emerges.
+Swatches of fabrics and images of handwoven carpets are used as reference material, as an entry point into the paintings.
+Thin layers of oil paint are applied and scrubbed into the surface, emphasizing the irregular weave and nubby texture of the linen.
+Layers of paint are wiped away and new layers applied.
+Initial marks, made with rags, brushes and pours, rise to the surface and intertwine with fresh marks.
+In time a new warp and weft emerges.
 Early phases of the work are no longer visible, however the painting holds the memory.
 Each work is in vertical portrait format, mirroring the stance of the viewer.
 The larger paintings of this series are human scale, inviting one to enter the space and to reflect in meditation.

 Born in Rochester, Minnesota, Blanche Nettles Powers earned an MFA and BFA from Savannah College of Art and Design.
-For the past ten years, Nettles Powers has maintained her studio practice in Savannah, Georgia, at 1704 Lincoln.
-She has been awarded several artist residencies which have taken her various parts of the United States, including New York, Massachusetts, Vermont, Wyoming, and Colorado.
-Recently, Blanche began a project to restore a vacant Victorian home c.1888, in Savannah’s Historic Landmark District, and plans to relocate her studio to the restored building upon completion.
+For the past ten years, Nettles Powers has maintained her studio practice in Savannah, Georgia.
+She has been awarded several artist residencies which have taken her to various parts of the United States, including New York, Massachusetts, Vermont, Wyoming, and Colorado.

 2019 Studios at MASS MoCA, Artist Residency, North Adams, Massachusetts